Reclaim Your Creative Energy

 When we reclaim our creativity:

-• We find energy we didn't know we had
+• We find energy, playfulness and joy that we didn't know we had

-• We remember who we are and our connection to others in and beyond our professional roles
+• We remember who we are beyond our professional roles

 • We develop resilience and solidarity with our colleagues that sustains us through challenging work